Hugh Durham: Jacksonville Dolphins

 In March 1997, Durham came out of retirement at the age of 59 to try to help rebuild the struggling basketball program at Jacksonville University.
 He was also signed to be the assistant athletic director.
 The Dolphins had finished 5–23 the year before his arrival.

-Once again, Durham engineered a remarkable turnaround.
-The Dolphins quickly went from the doormat of the Atlantic Sun Conference to one of the top programs in the league.
-Durham's signature rugged defense set the tone.
+Under Durham, the team's results in the Atlantic Sun Conference improved, moving from lower standings to higher positions in the league.
+The team emphasized defensive play.

 Over his last five seasons, Jacksonville won 78 games, averaged 10 conference wins a season, and held opponents to an average of only 69.5 points per game.
-In that span, JU was 49–19 at home.
+In that span, Jacksonville was 49–19 at home.

 In 2000, Durham was named athletic director in addition to his basketball head coaching duties.
 He served in the dual roles from 2000 through 2004.

-He coached at Jacksonville for eight seasons, retiring in March 2005 as the most successful coach in Jacksonville history with 106 victories.
-His record at JU was 106–119.
+He coached at Jacksonville for eight seasons, retiring in March 2005 with a record of 106–119.